queueit/ios-webui-sdk/README.md

 From version 2.13.0 the QueueITEngine no longer supports the UIWebView and will only use WKWebView.
 Furthermore, the lowest supported version of iOS has been updated to version 9.3.

+Version 3.0.0 introduces breaking chances as the interface to `QueueITEngine` has been modified so the `run` function is using the NSError pattern to return errors instead of throwing a NSException.

 ### CocoaPods

 [CocoaPods](http://cocoapods.org) is a dependency manager for Cocoa projects.
 You can install it with the following command: